Boss2021-eng/Geo-Dev-Lab/week 3/Datanotes.md

 The analysis had the following limitations:

-1. **Different data sources:** The administrative boundary, health-facility, and demographic datasets were obtained from different sources.
-Differences in definitions, data-collection methods, classification systems, and update cycles may affect their direct comparison.
+1. **Different data sources:** The administrative boundary, health facility, and demographic datasets were obtained from different sources.
+Differences in data definitions, collection methods, classification systems, and update cycles resulted in small discrepancies in the reported data.

 2. **Temporal differences:** The population dataset contains 2024 population estimates, whereas the health-facility dataset contains 2023 records.
 Therefore, the datasets do not represent exactly the same point in time.